 Loading LOB Data Using SQL*Loader

-This articles shows how SQL*Loader is used to load CLOB and BLOB data, enabling parallel load operations of large quanities of data.
+This articles shows how SQL*Loader is used to load CLOB and BLOB data, enabling parallel load operations of large quantities of data.
 There are several methods for SQL*Loader to load LOBs, but here we will focus on the LOBFILE method, using one LOB per file.

 Download the following documents and place them on the server filesystem.
 In this example we will use the "/tmp" directory for all files.